Audience: all volunteers, headquarters staff & contractors

 Q. Will Engage have a knowledge base that mentors can use to search for information?

 Yes, at help.score.org.
-Knowledge base articles pertinent to Engage are being developed in order, and will be fully available by Spring 2020.
+Knowledge base articles pertinent to Engage are being developed and will be fully available in early 2020.